Rusty Riley

-Rusty Riley is an American comic strip which ran from 1948 to 1959.
+Rusty Riley is an American adventure comic strip which ran from 1948 to 1959.
 It was created and drawn by Frank Godwin for King Features.

 Characters and story

 With art by Godwin and scripts by Rod Reed, the first Rusty Riley daily appeared on January 26, 1948.
 The storyline follows the adventures of a redheaded orphan youth, Rusty Riley, who flees the orphanage with his faithful fox terrier, Flip.
 In the Bluegrass region of Kentucky, he is hired as a stable boy by wealthy racehorse owner Mr. Miles, owner of Milestone Farm.
 Encountering crooks and corruption as he grows up in the world of horse racing and horse breeders, Rusty's goal is to establish himself as a jockey.
 Rusty's girlfriend is Patty Miles, the daughter of his boss.

 Godwin made research trips to Lexington, Kentucky, when he began drawing the strip, but complaints about the appearance of horses and farms led to a return visit, as described by comics historian Dave Karlen: